jckuri/Sensor-Fusion-and-Object-Tracking-2/README.md

 In theory, cameras have more resolution and more frames per second than lidar.
 Hence, cameras are better at detecting objects in the environment, resolving ambiguities.

 In my concrete results, I experienced a significant improvement in the accuracy when I finished implementing the Step 4, which fuses lidar measurements with camera measurements.
 Resolving the ambiguities of the video in Step 4 would be very difficult without camera measurements.

+Camera measurements are ambiguous in the lines of ray tracing.
+Throughout these lines, any depth is valid and ambiguous.
+This ambiguity is resolved by using lidar measurements which have accurate depth information.
+Moreover, in the project there were big gaps of false negatives, lack of some lidar measurements.
+So, the fusion of cameras and lidars compensate their weaknesses.

 ### Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?